The PanelView 800 was on public display at Automation Fair this year, and here's what I found out about it:

 Similar to the PanelView Component, the PanelView 800 is being designed to work with the Micro800 and MicroLogix line of controllers.

 Unfortunately, at this point it doesn't appear we'll be getting CompactLogix support.

 Finally, at the Fair we were told by a Rockwell representatives that the PanelView 800 should be available in late Spring, 2015.

-Well, that’s all I learned about the PanelView 800 at Automation Fair.
-If you have any comments, questions, or corrections, please share them with us by filling out the “leave a reply” form at the bottom of this page.
+Well, that's all I learned about the PanelView 800 at Automation Fair.
+If you have any comments, questions, or corrections, please share them with us by filling out the “post a comment or question” link below.

 - First Look: MOXA Ethernet Switch, EDS-2005-EL - March 4, 2021

 - New “Logix Live™” Online Training Course coming March 16th - March 1, 2021